Fixed rate or variable rate?

 Why are interest rates so low?

-The financial crisis has a lasting impact on Europe, and banks have no choice but to offer very low rates if they want to revive credit activity.
+The financial crisis is having a lasting impact on Europe, and banks have no choice but to offer very low rates if they want to revive credit activity.

 Why choose a fixed rate?

-Mortgage interest rates are so low that the trend for the coming years can only be upwards.
-So, if you take out a mortgage with a very low variable rate today, this rate will likely only rise in the coming years.
-Don’t forget that a mortgage can last 25 years and sometimes even 30 years.
+Mortgage loan interest rates are so low that the trend for the coming years can only be upward.
+Thus, if you were to take out a mortgage loan today with a very low variable rate, this rate would likely only increase in the coming years.
+Let’s not forget that a mortgage loan can last 25 years and sometimes even 30 years.
 Over such a period, many events can occur.
 Therefore, if you have the assurance today of securing a low fixed rate for the next 25 years, why deprive yourself of such security?

 When to choose a variable rate?

-A variable rate mortgage is very interesting when interest rates are high at the time of your mortgage loan.
-In this scenario, you might think that interest rates will vary downwards in the coming years, which is not the case at the moment.
+A variable rate mortgage loan is very interesting when interest rates are high at the time of concluding your mortgage loan.
+Indeed, in this scenario, you might think that interest rates will vary downward in the coming years, which is not the case at present.

-When is it interesting to refinance your mortgage?
+When is it interesting to refinance your mortgage loan?

-You have taken out a fixed-rate mortgage and notice that interest rates are very low now.
+You have taken out a fixed-rate mortgage loan and you notice that interest rates are very low now.
 You would like to refinance your loan and benefit from a lower rate.
-This is possible.
-For mortgage refinancing to be worthwhile, we recommend waiting at least 7 years after signing your contract.
-You should also see a reduction in your interest rate of at least 1% to offset the notary fees and the cost of releasing the mortgage registration.
+It is possible.
+For mortgage refinancing to be interesting, we advise you to wait at least 7 years after the conclusion of your contract.
+You should also observe a reduction in your interest rate of at least 1% to offset the notary act fees and the granting of the release of the mortgage registration.

 Nothing beats a detailed case-by-case analysis

 In this matter, we can only advise you to make an appointment with our brokers and discuss your case in detail.
-There is no ready-made answer, but an analysis of your financial situation will allow us to find, together, the solution that suits your current situation.
+There is no ready-made answer, but an analysis of your financial situation will allow us to find, together, the solution adapted to your current situation.